mirage/mirage-www/tmpl/wiki/overview-of-mirage.md

 Code can be developed in a high-level functional programming language (OCaml) on a desktop OS such as Linux or Mac OSX, and is then compiled into a fully-standalone, specialised unikernel.
-These unikernels run directly on Xen Project hypervisor APIs.
-Since the Xen Project powers most public clouds such as [Amazon EC2](http://aws.amazon.com/ec2), [Rackspace Cloud](http://www.rackspace.com/cloud/), and many others, Mirage lets your servers run more cheaply, securely and faster in any Xen Project based cloud or hosting service.
+These unikernels run directly on Xen hypervisor APIs.
+Since the Xen powers most public clouds such as [Amazon EC2](http://aws.amazon.com/ec2), [Rackspace Cloud](http://www.rackspace.com/cloud/), and many others, Mirage lets your servers run more cheaply, securely and faster in any Xen based cloud or hosting service.

 Mirage is based around the OCaml language, with syntax extensions and [35+ libraries](https://github.com/mirage) which map directly to operating system constructs when being compiled for production deployment.
-As such, Mirage includes clean-slate functional implementations of protocols ranging from TCP/IP, DNS, SSH, Openflow (switch/controller), HTTP, XMPP and Xen Project inter-VM transports.
+As such, Mirage includes clean-slate functional implementations of protocols ranging from TCP/IP, DNS, SSH, Openflow (switch/controller), HTTP, XMPP and Xen inter-VM transports.

 !!
 Where will Mirage be useful?